-A "private elementary or high school education program" means attendance at a nonpublic school (including a private school, parochial school and a homeschool) in Indiana that satisfies a child's obligation for compulsory attendance at a school.
-The obligation for "compulsory attendance" means a child must in attendance in a school (public and/or private) for a minimum of 180 days in a calendar year.
+A "private elementary or high school education program" means attendance at a nonpublic school (including a private school, parochial school and a home school) in Indiana that satisfies a child's obligation for compulsory attendance at a school.
+The obligation for "compulsory attendance" means a child must be in attendance in a school (public and/or private) for a minimum of 180 days in a calendar year.

 Note: No deduction will be available based on a child who is enrolled in school for a period of less than 180 days in a calendar year.

 Figuring Your Deduction.
-If you made an unreimbursed education expenditure during 2013 your deductions is:
+If you made an unreimbursed education expenditure during the taxable year your deductions is: